matt-walters/unzipper-service/README.md

 # UnzipperService

-A Windows service that automatically extracts any zip files that placed in a specified folder.
+A Windows service that automatically extracts any zip files that are placed in a specified folder.
 The service is built with [TopShelf](http://topshelf-project.com/) which makes installing and starting the service super easy.

 ## Install